Kawamashi/Let-s-Twist-/README.md

 - the columnar staggered arrangement of the keys, because it's way more natural than the traditional row staggered layout.
 - the split design, because it allows you to have a very comfortable position.
 - programmable with QMK, I don't think I need to explain why…
+- 1.5u wide keys on the outer columns, because it's aesthetically pleasing !

 Then, like a lot of people, I find that the thumb clusters of the Ergodox are too far away from the alphas.
 I saw Mikel Duffy's great [modified Ergodox](https://medium.com/@mikelduffy/hand-wiring-a-modified-ergodox-1adbfc479468), and I want the two main thumb keys to be in the same position.

 My project was heavily inspired by Mattia Dal Ben's [Redox keyboard](https://github.com/mattdibi/redox-keyboard).
 It's really a stunning project.
 Like him, I want my keyboard to have a reduced size, and to be able to plug either half (or just one of them) to the PC.

+So, here is the layout I get :